Halloween (1978 film): Television rights

 In 1980, the television rights to Halloween were sold to NBC for approximately $3 million.
-After a debate among Carpenter, Hill and NBC's Standards and Practices over censoring of certain scenes, Halloween appeared on television for the first time in October 1981.
+After a debate among Carpenter, Hill and NBC's Standards and Practices over censoring of certain scenes, Halloween appeared on television for the first time on October 30, 1981; the broadcast coincided with the release of Halloween II.
 To fill the two-hour time slot, Carpenter filmed twelve minutes of additional material during the production of Halloween II.
-The newly filmed scenes include Dr. Loomis at a hospital board review of Michael Myers and Dr. Loomis talking to a then-6-year-old Michael at Smith's Grove, telling him, "You've fooled them, haven't you, Michael?
+The newly filmed scenes include Dr. Loomis at a hospital board review of Michael Myers and Dr. Loomis talking to a then-six-year-old Michael at Smith's Grove, telling him, "You've fooled them, haven't you, Michael?
 But not me."
 Another extra scene features Dr. Loomis at Smith's Grove examining Michael's abandoned cell after his escape and seeing the word "Sister" scratched into the door.
 Finally, a scene was added in which Lynda comes over to Laurie's house to borrow a silk blouse before Laurie leaves to babysit, just as Annie telephones asking to borrow the same blouse.
 The new scene had Laurie's hair hidden by a towel, since Curtis was by then wearing a much shorter hairstyle than she had worn in 1978.

 In August 2006, Fangoria reported that Synapse Films had discovered boxes of negatives containing footage cut from the film.
 One was labeled "1981" suggesting that it was additional footage for the television version of the film.
 Synapse owner Don May Jr. said, "What we've got is pretty much all the unused original camera negative from Carpenter's original Halloween.
 Luckily, Billy [Kirkus] was able to find this material before it was destroyed.
 The story on how we got the negative is a long one, but we'll save it for when we're able to showcase the materials in some way.
 Kirkus should be commended for pretty much saving the Holy Grail of horror films".
 He later claimed: "We just learned from Sean Clark, long time Halloween genius, that the footage found is just that: footage.
 There is no sound in any of the reels so far, since none of it was used in the final edit".